niciBume/Cat_Prey_Analyzer/README.md

 ```bash
 python3 cascade.py --camera cam2 --log info
 ```
-- You can also specify a preferred backend for (un-)locking the catflap, so if you configured the correct credentials for both methods in your `.env` and `config.py`, you can select the one you want to use. _NOTE_: if the so chosen backend doesn’t work, there’s no fall-back to the other one.
-An error will be shown instead.
+- You can also specify a preferred backend for un-/locking the catflap if you configured the correct credentials for both.
+Select it by using the optional attribute `--backend`, which can be set to either 'surepy' or 'ha'. **NOTE**: if the chosen backend doesn’t work, there’s **no fall-back** to the other one, an error will be shown instead!
-For this, use the optional command line attribute `-b` (or `--backend`), which can be set to either 'surepy' or 'ha'.

 Here's a full help menu of the main script cascade.py: